I’ve been planning to make a vision board for approximately 18 months at this point. And I finally did it.

 When you’ve finished it, put it in a place you will see it every day.
 If you have an at-home office, put it over your desk as daily motivation.
 Since I’m still living in a dorm (two and a half months left!), I hung mine above my bed.

 You can do this.
-You can achieve those goals.
-You are capable.
-You are strong.
-You are worth it.
+You are capable, you are strong, you are worth it.
+The life you dream of is attainable.